Thaulino/the-little-base-station/README.md

 ```
     >> python manage.py triggermeasure
 ```
 It is used as a cron job to trigger a periodic measurement, for example every 8 hours.

+Python related [dependencies] (littlebasestation\requirements.txt)

 ## hardware setup and testing